exoplatform/exo-documentation/docs/SpaceTemplates.rst

 Managing Space Templates
 ######################

-    eXo Platform spaces are associated with templates.
+    eXo Platform spaces are associated with templates at creation time.
 Each template defines the space visbility, registration and the list of applications.
-    This chapter will show steps for
+    This chapter will cover configuration for

     -  :ref:`Creating a new template <PLFDevGuide.SpaceTemplates.CreateNew>`
        Steps to create a new space template.